Miha-x64/Lubricant/README.md

 - [x] stack blur algorithm
 - [x] dynamic blur Drawable
 - [x] I use this in production
+- [ ] add outline clipping and elevation support with PixelCopy
 - [ ] try to speed up with SIMD instructions
 - [ ] speed up by separating x and y radii and downscaling unscrollable dimension even more
 - [ ] speed up by supporting partial invalidation, redraw, and reblur